 Progress the beacon chain

 Vote on the head of the chain for the fork choice

 Refers to pending validators.
 The deposit has been recognized by the ETH2 chain at the timestamp of “Eligible for activation”.
-If there is a queue of pending validators an estimated timestamp for activation will be calculated.
+If there is a queue of pending validators, an estimated timestamp for activation is calculated.

-Here are examples on how the effective balance is calculated:
+Here are examples on how the effective balance changes

 If the Current balance is 32.00 ETH – the Effective balance is 32.00 ETH